Christian group says Marriage Act needs overhaul

 Further submissions will be heard in Wellington on Thursday.

-Next story in Political: Dalziel to lay complaint over red zone payouts
+Next story in Politics: Dalziel to lay complaint over red zone payouts

 Copyright © 2013, Radio New Zealand